Climate Strategy and Actions

 In this section

-Three Rivers District Council's action on net zero
+Three Rivers District Council's Strategy and Action Plan

 We are committed to achieving net-zero emissions by 2030 for our own emissions and to inspire and enable the district by 2045.
 The staff and members have adopted this charter to embed sustainability in all their work.
 To ensure sustainability is embedded into decision making and procurement this climate and sustainability tool is used for decision making and procurement.
 Sustainability has been further embedded into procurement via the sustainable procurement strategy adopted December 2023.